andgineer/sorokin.engineer/posts/en/_posts/2019-05-09-doc_tests_in_unit_tests.md

 But if you add doc-tests in your project where you use [unitests](https://docs.python.org/3/library/unittest.html) you've got a problem - how to get just one test result.

-If you what one result to see and to use in [CI](https://en.wikipedia.org/wiki/Continuous_integration) you can include doc-tests into unit-tests session.
+If you want one result to see and to use in [CI](https://en.wikipedia.org/wiki/Continuous_integration) you can include doc-tests into unit-tests session.

 {% highlight python %}